Sylbris/Weather_tracker/README.md

 - using the model & controller (since view is client side).
 - separating the backend into layers.

+One of our main concerns was making the app as scalable as possible.

 # Structure

 The project was devided into microservices.